Recurrences

 While a worker may take an occasional day off from work, this is generally not indicative of a significant deterioration.

-For additional information about significant deterioration, see 18-03-06, Final LOE Benefit Review.
+For additional information about significant deterioration, refer to 18-03-06, Final LOE Benefit Review.

 New incident/exposure